 My replica on Thilo Woodpecker

-"Dear Thilo Woodpecker,
+“Dear Thilo woodpecker,

 Thank you for the detailed explanation of the facts.
 The length of my response also forces me to make my own blog post because I exceeded the comment field of the Huffington Post many times over.
 Unfortunately, I can not fully agree with you or with your colleague Johannes Lenz.
 They both address issues that I would immediately sign - as if they interpret them so differently that I do not feel comfortable with any interpretation.

-Social media manager in the sense of a pure social media department in Company was not to be expected from the beginning but seriously: There are far too few companies that have ever understood social media.
+Social media manager in the sense of a pure social media department in Companies was not to be expected from the beginning but seriously: There are far too few companies that have ever understood social media.
 I hope we all agree that the understanding of the subject matter requires the precondition for proper integration into the corporate hierarchy - as a cutting rather than a staff department.

 I myself have repeatedly called for them to dedicate themselves primarily to the subject areas that move one's self: those who are not interested in nutrition will find it difficult to keep up with their customers - and to look beyond their own horizons.
 This is what creates what is commonly called passion.